techno2mahi/SurveyShrike/README.md

 ## Project Code Outline

-Will update  the youtube video URL explaining the architecture of the same.
+Youtube video URL explaining the architecture of the same.  https://youtu.be/7aZ9iw98p1c